rbckman/tarina/README.md

 Software
 --------
 The interface focuses on presenting all essential detail for manual filming in one menu that is present and accessible all the time.
-You can control the interface with a keyboard or with 9 physical buttons which are: Enter, Up, Down, Left, Right, Record, Retake, View and Trash.
+You can control the interface with a keyboard or with 9 physical buttons which are: Enter, Up, Down, Left, Right, Record, Retake, View and Remove.

 Installing
 ----------